-which does not resolve \cref{q:squishy-grid}.
-Borradaile and Eppstein~\cite{BorradaileE15} considered a more general problem: given a point set $P\in \R^2$, compute a weighted planar graph $G=(P\cup S,E)$ with Steiner points $S$ such that $\dist_G(u,v)$ $(1+\epsilon)$-approximates the Euclidean distance $\|u-v\|_2$.
+Borradaile and Eppstein~\cite{BorradaileE15} considered a more general problem: given a point set $P\in \R^2$, compute a weighted planar graph $G=(P\cup S,E)$ with \emph{Steiner points} $S$ such that $\dist_G(u,v)$ $(1+\epsilon)$-approximates the Euclidean distance $\|u-v\|_2$.
 They proved that $|S|=O_{\epsilon,\alpha}(|P|)$ suffices, where $\alpha$ is the sharpest angle in the Delaunay triangulation of $P$.
 A result of Chang, Krauthgamer, and Tan~\cite{ChangKT22} implies an upper bound of $O_\epsilon(|P|\polylog|P|)$, which is slightly superlinear but independent of $\alpha$.

 The problem was first posed to us by G.~Bodwin, not as a deterministic design problem (\cref{q:squishy-grid}) but as a \emph{randomized} one.
 Whenever $\mathscr{D}$ is a distribution over $\R_{\geq 0}$, let $\Grid[\mathscr{D}]$ be the distribution of weighted graphs such that for each $e\in E(\Grid)$, $w(e)\sim \mathscr{D}$ is sampled independently from the distribution.
 Is it possible to find a distribution $\mathscr{D}^*$ such that distances in $\Grid[\mathscr{D}^*]$ are Euclidean in expectation?
 In more detail: